JoshuaS3/ncurses-minesweeper/README.md

 Minesweeper is a logic game where mines are hidden in a grid of squares.
 The object is to open all the safe squares in the shortest time possible.
-Use the arrow keys to move and \<SPACE\> to select.
+Use the arrow keys to move and &lt;SPACE&gt; to select.
 Read the Help page for more information.

 Click to watch a video demo on YouTube:
 [![Minesweeper demo](http://img.youtube.com/vi/g7InqPoMShA/maxresdefault.jpg)](http://www.youtube.com/watch?v=g7InqPoMShA "Minesweeper demo")

-## Building
+## Compiling and Linking

-Currently functional on all systems with an ncurses library.
+Should be functional on all systems with an ncurses library and `sys/time.h` header.
 PDCurses may be dropped in and linked on Windows, although this hasn't been tested.
+Might work on WSL or Cygwin.

 Requirements: `build-essential libncurses-dev`